A Sound Investment in Our Children

 3 MONTH

-Once your baby’s hearing loss has been confirmed, you will need to see a Pediatric ENT – Ears, Nose and Throat Doctor so they can examine the baby’s ears and look for any physical issues that should be addressed.
-If an assistive hearing aid device is required for your child’s hearing loss you will see your pediatric audiologist will fit your baby with hearing aids at this time.
+Once your baby’s hearing loss has been confirmed, you will need to see a Pediatric ENT (an Ear, Nose and Throat doctor) so they can examine the baby’s ears and look for any physical issues that should be addressed.
+If an assistive hearing aid device is required for your child’s hearing loss, you will obtain clearance from an ENT and follow up with audiology.
+Your pediatric audiologist will fit your baby with hearing aids.
 Hearing aids amplify sounds and are programmed specifically for your baby’s hearing.
 For more information on types of hearing loss CLICK HERE.

-In these next few months there will be numerous appointments with your pediatric Audiologist to make sure the hearing aids are programmed properly or to continue the assessment process for cochlear implants.
-In addition, hearing molds are used to hold the hearing aids in the baby’s ears, since babies grow so fast in the early stages these will need to be refitted quite frequently in the beginning.
+In these next few months, there will be numerous appointments with your pediatric audiologist to make sure the hearing aids are programmed properly, or to continue the assessment process for cochlear implants.
+In addition, because babies grow so quickly in the early stages, earmolds will need to be remade often.
+Earmolds (or hearing molds) are used to hold the hearing aids in the baby’s ears, as well as ensuring sound is being delivered properly to the ear.

 While it is a busy time with appointments, it is also the time to get your baby enrolled in Early Intervention with the goal of having their hearing team and plan in place by the baby’s 6-month birthday.
 Early Intervention is a service program provided by the State of Illinois for all babies born who need therapeutic services.
 The pediatric audiologist should refer you to the Early Intervention service coordinator who will schedule an intake session.
 The beauty of Early Intervention is that all service providers will come to the baby, either in your home or their daycare setting.
 And the services are on a sliding fee scale, so you only pay what you are able after insurance coverage.